themorgantown/hypelibrary/README.md

 # Use this CDN

-Use either of these two URLs (pick one!) in Tumult Hype's advanced export to load the library from the excellent [Rawgit](https://rawgit.com/) service:
+Use either of these two URLs (pick one!) in Tumult Hype's advanced export to load the library from [Rawgit](https://rawgit.com/) or [GitCDN](https://github.com/schme16/gitcdn.xyz):

 `https://cdn.rawgit.com/themorgantown/hypelibrary/master`

 `https://gitcdn.xyz/repo/themorgantown/hypelibrary/master/`

 Your Advanced Export should look like this: